-The DDR4 subsystem in the Speedster7t1500 FPGA can be utilized in two modes: PHY bypass or regular.
-In the PHY bypass mode where the DDR4 interface is not being used, the user can access all DDR4 I/O as special-purpose I/O. The DDR4 I/O can be utilized either in regular PHY mode for DDR4 memory interfacing or in PHY bypass mode, but a combination of the two is not allowed.
+The DDR subsystem in a Speedster7t FPGA can be utilized in two modes: PHY bypass or regular.
+In the PHY bypass mode where the DDR interface is not being used, all DDR I/O can be accessed as special-purpose I/O. The DDR I/O can be utilized either in regular PHY mode for DDR memory interfacing or in PHY bypass mode, but a combination of the two is not allowed.
 The SPIO:

 - Can drive low-frequency interfaces running at a maximum of 100 Mhz. - Are not compliant with a specific industry I/O standards.
-These I/O operate at 1.2V (±5%). - Maintain the signal direction of the DDR4 interface. - Can supply up to 157 additional I/O.
+These I/O operate at 1.2V (±5%). - Maintain the signal direction of the DDR interface. - Can supply up to 157 additional I/O.